svylabs/LiquidAX/WHITEPAPER.md

 # Abstract

-LiquidAX is a decentralized, oracle-free stablecoin protocol that enables users to borrow stablecoins against specific collateral tokens under user-defined conditions.
+LiquidAX is a decentralized, oracle-free stablecoin protocol that allows users to borrow stablecoins against specific collateral tokens under user-defined conditions.
 The protocol introduces a liquidation auction mechanism where users place open bids, creating a transparent, market-driven process to determine the necessity of liquidation.
+Liquidation occurs only if the cumulative bids favoring liquidation exceed those opposing it by the end of the auction.
+The auction concludes when no new bids are placed on either side for one hour, ensuring a fair and dynamic process.
+Borrowers have the right to adjust their collateral ratio during the auction by depositing additional collateral or repaying part or all of their debt.
+This action can abort the auction, and participants can withdraw their bets without loss, except for a fee paid by the borrower, which is distributed to the auction participants.
+No fee is required if the borrower acts within the first hour of the auction.
 By eliminating reliance on external oracles and incorporating a dealer mechanism to initiate auctions, LiquidAX ensures a secure, decentralized, and efficient liquidation process.
-Liquidation occurs only if the auction concludes with bids favoring liquidation.
-The auction concludes when no new bids are placed for a one-hour period after the last bid.
-Borrowers have the right to adjust their collateral ratio during the auction, which can abort the auction.
 This document details the core principles and mechanisms that drive LiquidAX.

 # Introduction